ansys/pydpf-core/doc/source/getting_started/compatibility.rst

 Operating system
 ----------------

-DPF supports Windows 10 and CentOS 7 and later.
+DPF supports Windows 10 and Rocky 8 and later.
+To run DPF on CentOS 7, use DPF for 2024R2 (8.2) or older.
 For more information, see `Ansys Platform Support <https://www.ansys.com/solutions/solutions-by-role/it-professionals/platform-support>`_.

 Client-server
 -------------